-AP classes will take up a lot of a student’s time in high school but can also save time, and money, down the line in college.
-When a student receives a high score on an AP exam, the college they attend in the future may give the student credit that cancels out the need to take a similar college class.
+AP classes will take up a lot of your time in high school but can also save time, and money, down the line in college.
+When you receive a high score on an AP exam, the college you attend in the future may give you credit that cancels out the need to take a similar college class.

-Some schools may offer advanced placement instead, which allows the student to effectively test out of introductory level courses in the specific subject, but may not be counted toward credit.
+Some schools may offer advanced placement instead, which allows you to effectively test out of introductory level courses in the specific subject, but may not be counted toward credit.

-Policies vary by school, but the more AP exams a student passes, the more credits they may be able to earn.
-These credits could allow college students to skip classes which could save them a semester of attending an introductory English literature or Spanish class.
-Add up enough of these credits and students can shave off an entire semester or more of their time spent at college.
+Policies vary by school, but the more AP exams you pass, the more credits you may be able to earn.
+These credits could allow you to skip classes which could save you a semester of attending an introductory English literature or Spanish class.
+Add up enough of these credits and you could potentially shave off an entire semester or more of your time spent at college.

 Note that the policy on AP scores will vary from school to school, and not all schools offer credit for AP classes.
 Some schools may require a four or five on the AP exam in order to qualify for credit, while others may accept a three.

-Students can use AP credits to their financial advantage in two ways.
-They can either graduate early which will save money on tuition, fees, and living expenses.
-Or, they can take lighter course loads across a four year period and can make time to take a part-time job or could add a second major or minor.
+Generally, you can use AP credits to your financial advantage in two ways.
+You can either graduate early, which will save money on tuition, fees, and living expenses.
+Or, you can take lighter course loads across a four year period and can make time to take a part-time job or could add a second major or minor.

-At the very least, students could avoid paying for textbooks or lab fees in classes that they have already mastered the subject matter.
+At the very least, you may be able to avoid paying for textbooks or lab fees in classes in which you have already mastered the subject matter.

 Benefit #2: Making Your College Application More Competitive

-When students apply for college, they work hard to put their best foot forward and to prove that they will thrive once they land on campus in the fall.
+When you apply for college, you typically work hard to put your best foot forward and to prove that you will thrive once you land on campus in the fall.
 College admissions departments carefully comb through transcripts, test scores, and personal essays to see if students will not only be a good fit at their school, but to ensure the student has every chance of succeeding once they enroll.

 This is one of the reasons AP classes can be beneficial to high school students.
 When a student thrives in an AP class, they are essentially thriving in a college class.
 Before an AP student arrives at college, they will clearly understand what will likely be expected of them, how rigorous the course work can be, and what steps they need to take to succeed academically.